 Due to the increasing number of rescues, we needed a larger place for them so we had to set up a temporary shelter to meet their needs.
 Some old chairs, mats, towels, blankets and cardboard boxes were placed in a small vacant apartment we managed to “borrow” temporarily; it had no water nor electricity supply.

 In spite of its reduced capacity and precarious conditions, abandoned, abused and neglected cats that were either sick or wounded were able to survive thanks to our ‘temporary shelter’.
 Sadly, some of them came to us in dramatic health conditions and their lives could not be saved however they did find tender loving care and a peaceful place to rest in their final hours.

 From shelter to sanctuary

 A few of the cats we’ve rescued since 2013 were able to find a forever home, however, most of them never did.

-In 2015, our former ‘temporary shelter’ became what is today our cat sanctuary where homeless cats find not just a second chance at life but also and most importantly, a loving forever home.
+In 2015, our former ‘temporary shelter’ became what is today our cat sanctuary where homeless cats find love again and a second chance at life.

 While a shelter offers temporary housing to homeless animals until they are adopted into families, a Sanctuary cares for them for as long as they live.
 We take care of our rescues just as any loving FAMILY would.
 Over the last six years, orphaned kittens, special cases that require 24/7 medical attention, special needs cats, FIV+ and FeLV+ cats, have found in our Sanctuary a forever HOME and those who didn’t have long to live, found love and comfort in their final hours.